3mdeb/verified-boot/verified_boot_main.md

 of `LUKS` and `cryptsetup`.
 It is an additional tool that must function at boot time, but its advantage is support for more unlocking methods.

+It should be noted that relying solely on TPM2 for volume decryption has been proven to be vulnerable to compromise for both `systemd-cryptenroll` and `clevis` based setups.
+Attackers were able to bypass the system by learning decryption method and filesystem from `initrd` in order to create matching, malicious LUKS partition.
+This was later used to make `initrd` load compromised `init` executable and fetch key from the TPM module.
+The attacks could have been avoided if additionall pin for unlocking TPM were used[^10].

 [^1]: [device-encryption](https://riseup.net/ca/security/device-security/device-encryption)
 [^2]: [disk-encryption-user-guide](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/)
 [^3]: [what-is-luks-and-how-does-it-work](https://www.sysdevlabs.com/articles/storage-technologies/what-is-luks-and-how-does-it-work/)